innomatica/narrodata/docs/manual.md

 <a href="https://drive.google.com/" target="_blank">Google Drive</a> page
 and delete `Narro` directory.

 ## Frequently Asked Questions

+### Why app asks xyz permission?

+The app uses your Google drive space as a conduit for the documents from the desktop to the smart phone.
+What you allow is

+* NOT the permission of reading/writing existing documents on the drive
+* BUT the permission of usage of the drive for its own purpose.

-### I can't see the documents I moved under narro directory.
+### I can't see the documents I copied/moved under narro directory.

 The app can only see the document its
 <a href="https://narro.innomatic.ca/" target="_blank">Companion app</a>